verociraptor/CSV2Tab/README.md

 # CSV2Tab
 # Language: Python
-# Input: CSV file
+# Input: CSV
-# Output: CSV tab-delimited file
+# Output: TSV
-# Tested with: PluMA 1.0, Python 2.7
+# Tested with: PluMA 1.1, Python 3.6
-PluMA plugin that converts a CSV file into a tab-delimited CSV file.

-The plugin takes into input in CSV file format and outputs in tab-delimited CSV file format.
+# Dependency: csv==1.0

+PluMA plugin to take a comma-separated value (CSV) file and converted it to be tab-separated (TSV).

+Input is the CSV, output is the TSV.